Like the snowy owl and the snail darter, foods can be endangered too.

 Slow Food’s “Ark of Taste” promotes culturally important foods in danger of extinction.
 One of those foods is the Sebastopol Gravenstein apple, a tart green and red-striped apple prized especially for baking.
 Once dominant in Sonoma County, according to Paula Shatkin, co-leader of Slow Food Russian River, and the coordinator of the Gravenstein Apple Presidium, the number of acres grown of the apple has dwindled to 467.
 Slow Food notes that part of the reason is that the Grav is tough to harvest (short stems), but also area land once covered with apple orchards has been given over to more profitable vineyards, as well as real estate development.

-Volunteers from the local Slow Food Russian River chapter and farmers have banded together to promote the Gravenstein as an exemplar of biodiversity and local food security.
+Volunteers from the local Slow Food Russian River chapter and farmers have banded together to promote the Gravenstein as an exemplar of biodiversity and regional food security.
 Since 2006, The FruitGuys has supported these efforts by offering a special Gravenstein box for sale each August with 16 percent of the proceeds going back to Gravenstein farmers to help keep this heirloom apple thriving.
-Click here for details on how to order your own box of these rare heritage apples.
+Get details on how to order your box of these rare heritage apples.

-A symbol of Sonoma County’s agricultural heritage, the Gravenstein apple features a complex mix of sweet and sharp flavors that is fabulous for eating out of hand, baking into a great pie, making crisp, delicious apple sauce, or squeezing into a glass of refreshing apple juice.
+A symbol of Sonoma County’s agricultural heritage, the Gravenstein apple features a complex mix of sweet and sharp flavors that is fabulous for eating out of hand, baking into a great pie, making fresh, delicious apple sauce, or squeezing into a glass of refreshing apple juice.
 The Gravenstein’s hometown of Sebastopol has taken on the mission of saving this heirloom apple from obscurity.
-The 41st annual Gravenstein Apple Fair will be held this August 9–10 in Sebastopol’s Ragle Ranch Park.
-The family fair features live music, agricultural demos, and the legendary Gravenstein Apple Pie baking and eating contest.
+There is an annual Gravenstein Apple Fair that is a family fair that features live music, agricultural demos, and the legendary Gravenstein Apple Pie baking and eating contest.